-If you boil the two plants Banisteriopsis caapi and Psychotria viridis long enough, you’ll end up with the powerful brew ayahuasca.
+If you boil the two plants Banisteriopsis caapi and Psychotria viridis long enough, you’ll end up with the powerful brew ayahuasca (pronounced: iowaska).
 But, I don’t recommend you make it yourself, nor drink it along, unless you really known what you’re doing.
 It’s not something to approach lightly.

 When consumed, it usually creates extraordinary experiences of visions, intense emotions and possibly vomiting.
-There are many stories online of people gaining types of healing and spiritual insight from ayahuasca.
+The brew contains the very powerful psychedelic molecule called DMT.
+There are many stories online of people gaining types of healing and spiritual insight from drinking ayahuasca.
 And now science is beginning to understand the benefits of ayahuasca and its risks or safety.

 In this article, you’ll learn:

 Why people drink ayahuasca.

 What are the risks and benefits of drinking the brew.

 Why preparing for an ayahuasca retreat is so important.

 Why the period after a retreat is also so important.